When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Results

 \subsection{Persona and Payoff Effects on Nash Attainment Depend on Scenario Structure and Model Family}

-The same representational change can either increase or decrease Nash equilibrium attainment depending on the strategic structure of the scenario.
-Figure~\ref{fig:nash_rates} shows this interaction across persona and payoff visibility conditions for both scenario types.

-In Tragedy-dominant scenarios, models almost never reach Nash equilibrium unless personas are removed and payoff information is explicitly provided.
-Under the \emph{Visible Payoff + No Persona} condition, Qwen-7B attains equilibrium in 65\% of runs and Qwen-32B 90\% (Qwen-32B: $\chi^2(3)=209.03$, $p < .001$, $V = 0.93$; Qwen-7B: $\chi^2(3)=105.91$, $p < .001$, $V = 0.66$), while all other conditions remain at or near 0\%.
-Pairwise comparisons confirm that all significant differences are driven by contrasts involving this condition ($p<0.001$, Fisher exact tests, Holm-corrected).
+The same representational change increases Nash equilibrium attainment in Tragedy-dominant scenarios and decreases it in Green-dominant ones.
+Figure~\ref{fig:nash_rates} shows attainment rates across persona and payoff visibility conditions for both scenario types.
+In Tragedy-dominant scenarios, models reach near-zero Nash equilibrium rates unless personas are removed and payoff information is explicitly provided.
+Under the \emph{Visible Payoff + No Persona} condition, Qwen-7B attains equilibrium in 65\% of runs and Qwen-32B in 90\% (Qwen-32B: $\chi^2(3)=209.03$, $p < .001$, $V = 0.93$; Qwen-7B: $\chi^2(3)=105.91$, $p < .001$, $V = 0.66$), while all other conditions remain at or near 0\%.
+Pairwise comparisons show all significant differences involve this condition ($p<0.001$, Fisher exact tests, Holm-corrected).
 Llama-8B and Mistral-7B fail to reach equilibrium in any condition (0\% across all cells, degenerate tests with no variation).

-In Green-dominant scenarios, equilibrium rates are high across most conditions (74.6--100\%), indicating that role semantics and narrative context align agents toward the Green Transition outcome without explicit payoff information.
-However, when personas are removed and payoffs are made visible, coordination breaks down to different degrees across models.
-Qwen-32B drops from 96.1\% under \emph{Hidden Payoff + No Persona} to 16.6\% under \emph{Visible Payoff + No Persona} (e.g., 96.1\% to 16.6\% for Qwen-32B; omnibus $\chi^2(3)=377.06$, $p < .001$, $V = 0.68$; pairwise contrasts involving Visible$+$No persona: $p < .001$, Fisher exact tests, Holm-corrected).
+In Green-dominant scenarios, equilibrium rates are 74.6--100\% across most conditions: role semantics and narrative context align agents toward Green Transition without explicit payoff information.
+When personas are removed and payoffs made visible, coordination breaks down to different degrees across models.
+Qwen-32B drops from 96.1\% under \emph{Hidden Payoff + No Persona} to 16.6\% under \emph{Visible Payoff + No Persona} (omnibus $\chi^2(3)=377.06$, $p < .001$, $V = 0.68$; pairwise contrasts involving Visible$+$No persona: $p < .001$, Fisher exact tests, Holm-corrected).
 Qwen-7B drops from 95.6\% to 52.7\%.
 Mistral-7B drops from 98.0\% to 50.2\%.
-Llama-8B shows the smallest change, from 97.6\% to 93.2\%.
+Llama-8B shows the smallest change, from 97.6\% to 93.2\%.} Without persona framing, agents respond more strongly to explicit payoff structure.
+Removing persona framing improves attainment when the equilibrium requires payoff-dominant actions and disrupts coordination when role semantics already support a shared outcome.
+Qwen models show the largest swings in both scenario types: role-aligned under persona conditions, payoff-aligned under Visible + No Persona.
+Mistral-7B drops 47.8 pp in Green-dominant scenarios and reaches 0\% Nash attainment in all Tragedy-dominant conditions.
+Llama-8B shows minimal variation across all conditions in both scenario types.